 Acts 2:47 reveals that the “Lord was adding to their number day by day those who were being saved.”
 God is not only the author of salvation, but He also joins those who are saved to the church.
 Every believer, at the moment of salvation, becomes a member of the body of Christ, the invisible church.
 The local church is the visible manifestation of that invisible body.
 In apostolic time, it was common practice for believers to be received into the local church.
-There was not a plethora of churches available.
+There were not a plethora of churches available.
 There was only one in each city.
 Hence we have the church at Corinth, at Ephesus, at Laodicea, at Rome.
 Church membership was not discussed but it was assumed.
 It was automatically and universally practiced.

 Heb.
 13:17 enjoins us to: “Obey your leaders, and submit to them; for they keep watch over your souls, as those who will give an account.
 Let them do this with joy and not with grief, for this would be unprofitable for you.”
 Leaders are to keep watch over souls and the souls they oversee are to willingly submit to their leadership.
 How are leaders to know the people who have placed themselves under their oversight if there is no public declaration of submission?
 How are leaders to identify those whom they are required to lead, to shepherd, protect and nurture?
 Church membership reveals the sheep to the shepherd and enables the elders to watch over those committed to their care.

 Metaphors Describing the Church

 1 Corinthians 12:27 describes the body of Christ.
 God’s grand design was for believers to minister to one another.
 The local church functions as a body, with each part fulfilling a distinct and critical function.
 Jesus Christ, Himself is the head of the body and God gifts every believer with that which is necessary to sustain, support and encourage some other portion of the body.
 As members equip members, the body of Christ is built up and God is glorified.